 Being an established professional also gives me a platform to speak on issues that matter to me.
-Gender equality and diversity is a pet topic.
-I also care about good governance, and a values-led business management focus.
+Gender equality and diversity is a pet topics.
+I also care about good governance and a values-led business management focus.
 I am active in a variety of charities.
 Being a lawyer opens doors that allow me to pursue causes where I can make a bigger difference in the community.

 I guess if I had to have a motto, it would be “Wake Up.
 Kick ass.
 Repeat”.